xreic/System-Design-Capstone/README.md

 ## Development

 ### Testing
-Before testing, run the set of commands from the root directory for the
+Before testing, do the following:

-desired DMBS and change "xdescribe" to "describe" in the test.js:
+* Change "xdescribe" to "describe" in the test file for the DMBS of choice
+* Run one of the sets of commands below
+* Finally, run [npm test]

 MongoDB
 ```sh